kbroman/Paper_DataOrg/manuscript.md

 convert them to a text value of their underlying integer representation (i.e. days since 1900-01-01 or 1904-01-01).

+Another way to force Excel to treat dates as text is to begin the date with an apostrophe, like this: `'2014-06-14`
+(see <http://bit.ly/twitter_apos>).
+Excel will treat the cells as text, but the apostrophe will not appear when you view the spreadsheet or export it to other formats.
+This is a handy trick, but it requires impeccable diligence and consistency.

 Alternatively, you could
 create three separate columns
 with year, month, and day.
 Those will be ordinary integers, and so